Excerpt: A Scot For Christmas

 She stirred something in him that he did not want or need.

-So hung over he’d even missed his morning ride, around eleven he’d forced himself out of bed and come to his study to try and get the important correspondence seen to before he had to spend time with his guests.
+So hung over he’d even missed his morning ride.
+Finally, around eleven, he’d forced himself out of bed and come to his study to try and get the important correspondence completed before he had to spend time with his guests.

 He was progressing well, and soon his large pile was down to ten missives and a set of accounts for the highland sheep farm, which was part of his estate.
 He thought he might have time after lunch to take a ride in the fresh air with Thornton, when someone started to play the piano in the ballroom next to his study.
 While the playing was competent, the sounds vibrated in his already thumping head, making it difficult to concentrate.